 Previous studies have related high orca mortality and decreased calf production to low prey availability.
 This new data suggests that not only are the whales calorie-starved, but that the hungrier they get, the more toxics they have circulating and threatening their immune, endocrine and reproductive systems.

 “The compounding effects of these stresses — lack of prey and increased metabolization of toxics — happening concurrently,” says Lundin, “may be further perpetuating the effects of increased mortality and decreased calf production.”

 More evidence is in the observation of Transient (Biggs) killer whales, which prey on marine mammals that accumulate much higher levels of contaminants than salmon.
 Even though these whales have more toxics in their fat than SRKWs, their populations are doing fine and having plenty of calves because they have plenty to eat.

 For Puget Sound's resident orcas, the problem of high calf mortality has come into dramatic focus over the last two weeks.
 News outlets from around the world have been showing images of a mother orca, J35, carrying her calf that died shortly after it was born on July 24.
 J35 carried the dead calf for at least 17 days and 1000 miles before releasing it.
 Meanwhile, another young J-pod orca, J50, is in very bad shape, thin and potentially suffering from infections.
-NOAA scientists have been undertaking desperate measures to attempt to save the four-year-old female including possibly administering antibiotics and attempting to feed her live Chinook.
+NOAA scientists have been undertaking desperate measures to attempt to save the three-year-old female including possibly administering antibiotics and attempting to feed her live Chinook.

 These events have contributed to stepped up efforts from the state's orca task force which met last week to discuss solutions to the crisis.
 In the end, scientists say, it may all come down to one thing: For Puget Sound's rapidly disappearing resident orca population, food is fate.